Build vs buy a chicken coop

 Are prefab chicken coops worth it?

 For tight budgets and small flocks: only sometimes.
-Prefab coops at the $200–400 price point ship dramatically undersized — typical 'fits 6 chickens' marketing translates to ~12 sq ft of floor, which actually fits 3 standard hens at the published space figures.
+Prefab coops at the $200–400 price point ship noticeably undersized — typical 'fits 6 chickens' marketing translates to ~12 sq ft of floor, which actually fits 3 standard hens at the published space figures.
 Prefab in the $600–1500 range is more honest about size.
 The $200–400 tier is where build-from-scratch wins decisively on quality.
 Above $800, prefab is a reasonable time-saver for keepers with tight schedules.

 What's the most-undersized aspect of prefab chicken coops?